intake/intake/docs/source/catalog.rst

     conf['cache_disabled'] = True

-By default, progress bars are shown during downloads, but this can be disabled (e.g., for consoles that don't support complex text) with
+By default, progress bars are shown during downloads if the package ``tqdm`` is available, but this can be disabled (e.g., for consoles that don't support complex text) with

     conf['cache_download_progress'] = False